Aberdeen trades hospitals: The Trades Hospital in Old Aberdeen

 By November of that year discussions started with regard to the allocation of rooms for the residents.
 The allocation was to be in relation to the contribution and influence each of the individual Trades exercised.
 In 1712, when the building was complete, the Convener Court were able to ask the Principal of King's College, Dr. George Middleton (1684-1717), to be the Patron of the Hospital.; On 24 May 1712, the Trades Council visited the building which had been completed to carry out the negotiations between the different Trades as to who was given which room for their relicks.
 Attendance on the day appears to have been important as the Fleshers were allocated a room by default as they had not been in attendance!

 “... the hammermen made choisse of the laigh vest chalmer forgainst the well The weavers made choisse of the midle laigh roome nixt the hammermen The tyliours made choiss of the laigh roome nixt the street The shoomaker trade made choisse of the uppermost east chalmer and the fleshers did not apear that day for which causs we referd the fifth roome being the midle roome above for them and the bakers Being all fuly satisfied w' the sd. rooms the sd.
 James Dugied present conviner did go frome the consull housse table and deliverd the severall keys to the severall respective trads and ther deacons in order to put in the widows into ther severall respective rooms...”

 The story continues in an account of Old Aberdeen written by the Town Clerk, William Orem in 1725.
+Orem records:

-Orem records: “…. the said trades have built in the close of the aforesaid manse (Endowed by the Parson of Turriff) .. an hospital for ten poor widows, tradesmen's relicts, anno 1711.
+... the said trades have built in the close of the aforesaid manse (Endowed by the Parson of Turriff) .. an hospital for ten poor widows, tradesmen's relicts, anno 1711.
 This hospital was built by contributions, and the poor women living it have not much allowance.
 There are an handed merks mortified to them by the deceast Alexander Mitchell, late clerk to the trades of New Aberdeen.
 The trades of Old Aberdeen give them some money quarterly; and they get charity from several persons of said town.
 There are now in it eight women, anno 1725, who get each of them quarterly twenty millings Scots from said trades, who likewise have appointed little hail-yards for them within said close.
-To the trades belongs the big house, which pays yearly twenty-eight pounds Scots money; and the yard and house on the street pay ??? merks….”
+To the trades belongs the big house, which pays yearly twenty-eight pounds Scots money; and the yard and house on the street pay ??? merks...

 It appears that continued funding of the hospital presented a major problem.
 The Records of Old Aberdeen are selective in recording the development of the hospital.
-Only two further entries suggest that while the hospital had been open in 1712 within fifty years disputes had broke out within the Trades and that finally, in 1792, a decision was made to sell the building.
+Only two further entries suggest that while the hospital had been open in 1712 within fifty years disputes had broken out within the Trades and that finally, in 1792, a decision was made to sell the building.